 Program Name New York City (NYC) Musical and Theatrical Production Tax Credit Program Purpose The program is designed to help revitalize NYC's entertainment industry and support tourism as the city recovers from the COVID-19 pandemic.
 Taxes being abated Personal income tax; Corporation franchise tax Authority under which abatements are entered into State tax law: Article 1, Section 24-c Article 9-A, Section 210-b(57) Article 22, Section 606(mmm) Criteria to be eligible to receive abatements and commitment of the taxpayer Companies must implement State approved diversity and arts jobs training plan and take actions to increase access to productions for low-income residents.
 Production must occur in a qualified production facility in NYC.
-How taxes are reduced The credit is 25 percent of qualified production expenditures.
-How amount of abatement is determined Companies that apply with a first paid performance date prior to January 1, 2023 can receive up to \$3 million per production.
+How taxes are reduced How amount of abatement is determined Companies that apply with a first paid performance date prior to January 1, 2023 can receive up to \$3 million per production.
 The cap remains at \$3 million per production for all projects which have submitted original applications prior to June 30, 2023.
-Provisions for recapturing abated taxes N/A Type of commitments other than taxes N/A Total revenue estimated to be reduced for calendar year 2022 \$25 million
+Provisions for recapturing abated taxes Type of commitments other than taxes N/A Total revenue estimated to be reduced for calendar be reduced for calendar year 2022..... \$25 million